android/identity-samples/README.md

 * `Shrine` is a more developed mobile app featuring best practices and recommended UX when using Credential Manager.
 The sample features multiple methods of sign-up, sign-in, settings configuration, and session management.
-* `Shrinewear/appkt` is a Wear app that works together with the Shrine mobile app.
-It features seamless authentication via passkey and Sign-in-with-Google logins.
+* `Shrine/wear` is a Wear app that works together with the Shrine mobile app.
+It features seamless authentication via passkey, password, and Sign-in-with-Google logins.